eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

 If you create ODO projects and then delete the workspace without deleting the projects, all your ODO deployments still exist.

-These steps to reproduce the issue:
+These steps reproduce the issue:
 1. Install Codewind Che.
 2. Create ODO projects.
 3. Delete the Codewind workspace.